-Full spectrum hemp oil tinctures contain CBD, in addition to a wide range of naturally-occurring cannabinoids, terpenes and flavonoids.
+Full spectrum CBD oil tinctures contain CBD, in addition to a wide range of naturally-occurring cannabinoids, terpenes and flavonoids.
 These compounds work synergistically together to produce “the entourage effect”, which is said to provide benefits and effects beyond just pure CBD oil alone.
-If you are worried about the failing a drug test, there are what are known as “broad spectrum” CBD oils, which contain a wide range of cannabinoids, but are 100% THC free.
+If you are worried about the failing a drug test, there are what are known as “broad spectrum” CBD products, which contain a wide range of cannabinoids, but are 100% THC free.

 Although this is a vaping website, keep in mind that these full spectrum CBD oil tinctures are oil-based and designed for sublingual use.
 They are not suitable for vaping!
 If you’re looking to vape CBD, check out the best CBD vape juice.
-In this guide, we will take a look at the best full spectrum CBD oils for sale from some of the top brands.
+In this guide, we will take a look at the best full spectrum CBD tinctures for sale from some of the top brands.
 They have been selected through extensive testing and research.

 Please do not attempt to vape these oils.
 They're made for oral use specifically.